 - Add pumpkin puree (or applesauce), sugar, honey, eggs and whisk to combine.

-- Next add salt, baking soda, 1 of the jalapenos (diced, seeds removed) and stir.
+- Next add salt, baking soda, 1/2 of the jalapeños (diced, seeds removed // 1 jalapeño as original recipe is written) and stir.

 - Add buttermilk or almond milk and stir again until combined.